-Ways Youth are Changing the World through Sex Education
+Ways Youth Engagement in Sex Education Happens

 Youth as Trainers — When young people take train-the-trainer courses in sex ed, and then become engaged in training their peers, younger people and adults, they can be powerful agents of social change.
 In addition to learning facilitation skills, young people in these roles also develop their knowledge of human relations, community building and social interactions that can help them throughout life.

 Teach-Ins — Resistant school principals, school boards, community leaders, parents and others can make it hard for young people to learn sex education.
 By holding teach-ins, youth can teach their peers and younger people about the basics, allowing communities to make powerful decisions that empower everyone, not just adults.

 Participatory Action Research — Studying the issues they are directly involved in, youth researchers can examine, research and otherwise explore the topics, issues and actions affecting their peers and communities in ways adults cannot.
 Participatory Action Research also engages youth in creating and enacting powerful responses to their findings.
 In the area of sex education, their findings can examine many issues and result in countless actions that can change the world.

 Things Youth Need to Change the World through Sex Education

 Education — In order to learn about sex education, young people need to become educated.
 Every young person in every community around the entire world should have meaningful, substantive and empowering experiences learning about the issues that will directly affect them for the rest of their lives.